 The purpose of PRP documentation is to track the psychiatric rehabilitation process.
 Note-writing is essential for documenting a patient's symptoms, behaviors, diagnosis and progress.
 Without this documentation, tracking a patient's recovery is challenging.
 Track the major steps of PRP with documentation to identify and measure a patient's progress and how close they are to their desired outcome.

-Though it can vary for each patient, the major areas of documentation include:
+Though it can vary for each patient, some psychosocial rehabilitation examples include: